-The PhD program is designed to prepare students for positions in Women’s Studies programs in which their cross-disciplinary work is in religion and positions in religion programs.
+The PhD in Religion with a concentration in Women's Studies is designed to prepare students for positions in Women’s Studies programs in which their cross-disciplinary work is in religion and positions in religion programs.
 We expect graduates of the program to be broadly prepared in religious studies and able to interpret women’s issues across different religious traditions.
 Through their work in a concentration, they will have the depth to contribute significantly to one of the sub-fields of religious studies.

-Students may be admitted into the 48-unit PhD program with either 24 units of religion courses or 24 units of women’s studies courses taken at the master’s level, or some combination of the two equaling 24 units.
+Students may be admitted into the 72-unit PhD program with either 24 units of religion courses or 24 units of women’s studies courses taken at the master’s level at another institution, or some combination of the two equaling 24 units.
+These 24 units may be transferred in and counted toward the required 72 units at CGU.
 Students entering with 24 units in women’s studies will need to take a greater proportion of religion courses in their last 48 units, and conversely students entering with 24 units of religion will need to take a greater proportion of women’s studies courses.

 1. Methods Courses

 REL 304 Introduction to Women’s Studies in Religion

 This course explores the rapidly expanding field of Women’s Studies in Religion from a multi-cultural and multi-religious perspective.
 A comparative approach is used to examine women’s reconceptualizations of the divine in the major religious traditions, issues of hermeneutics, analyses of women’s approach to sexuality, spirituality, ethics and the environment.
 The global context of feminism will be highlighted by sessions devoted to women’s religious practices in Africa, Asia and the Middle East.

 REL 363 Major Interpreters in the Study of Religion